tes/compoxure-example/README.md

 `Layout`: https://github.com/tes/compoxure-example/tree/master/layout

-This folder contains a service that serves a shared layout, a HTML template that defines slots that content can be composed into.
+This folder contains a service that serves a shared layout, a HTML template that defines slots (via `cx-define-slot`) that content can be composed into.
 We use a layout to serve the main HTML structure for the site, and apps just push content into slots.
-Note the

 ## Converting this into a real service to use